Bosnia and Herzegovina entry requirements for Malaysia passport holders

 Must be valid for the duration of your stay

-Your passport must be valid for at least the entire period you plan to stay in Bosnia and Herzegovina.
-No minimum validity beyond your departure date is required by law, but airlines may enforce a 6-month rule — check with your carrier before flying.
+Your passport needs to be valid only for the period you plan to stay in Bosnia and Herzegovina.
+Airlines at Kuala Lumpur International Airport may ask for 6 months validity — check with your carrier before departure.

 Required